premgane/premgane.github.io/about.md

 Before this, I was a Masters student in Computer Science at [Columbia University](http://www.columbia.edu/), New York City.
 My concentration was in Natural Language Processing.

-Previously, I worked on the Social Shopping team at [Amazon.com](http://www.amazon.com/) in Seattle.
-Specifically, I worked on the [Amazon Wish List](http://amazon.com/wishlist).
+2011-2014, I worked on the [Wish List](http://amazon.com/wishlist) team at [Amazon.com](http://www.amazon.com/) in Seattle.

-I did my undergrad at [University of Michigan, Ann Arbor](http://umich.edu/).
-There, I worked with the [CLAIR research group](http://clairlib.org/) as a research assistant.
+2008-2011, I did my undergrad in Computer Science at [University of Michigan, Ann Arbor](http://umich.edu/).
+There, I worked with the [CLAIR research group](http://clairlib.org/).

 You can find my old blog [here](http://premgane.wordpress.com) and my Instagram [here](http://instagram.com/premtagram).

 To prove my identity, this is my [Keybase](https://keybase.io/pgkr).

-This site uses the [Lanyon](http://lanyon.getpoole.com/) theme.
+This site uses the [Lanyon](https://github.com/poole/lanyon#readme) theme.